JeanPousset/granulometric-analysis/README.md

 If you don't want to use homebrew you can install python directly on the [official python installation page](https://www.python.org/downloads/)

-#### Streamlit and other package
+### Streamlit and other package

-First you need to install streamlit (package to lunch web application in python) :
+First you need to install streamlit (package to lunch web application in python).
+Open a terminal window and run this command :
 ```bash
 pip install streamlit
 ```
-If it don't work try with `pip3` instead of `pip`.
+If it doesn't work try with `pip3` instead of `pip`.
 Verify the installation with :
 ```bash
 streamlit --version
 ```